SandiRizqi/OBJECT-DETECTION-YOLO-ALGORITHM-FOR-AERIAL-IMAGERY_FROM-SCRATCH/README.md

 example: python make_chip_samples.py -i xxx\xxx\xx\xxx.jpg -s 1000 -o xx\xx\xx\xx\

-- to make and annotate you samples you need to install Labelimg
+- to make and annotate your samples you need to install Labelimg
 - Annotate your sample and save in VOC format